vicy07/flight_map/README.md

 `public/airports.json` contains example data with a small set of airports and routes.
 Each airport entry lists its code, ISO country and human readable country name so the front-end can provide tooltips and filtering.
 When running the container with a volume mounted at `$DATA_DIR`, updated data will be written there.
 The dataset is fetched from OurAirports for airport and country details while route information comes from the flights collected via `/update-flights`.

+Two airport files are produced when running `update-airports`:

+* `airports.json` – only airports that have routes; used by the front-end.
+* `airports_full.json` – the complete list of airports used internally for matching flights to the nearest airport.

 ### Updating data

 Run the `/update-airports` endpoint to download the latest airports from OurAirports and merge them with your collected flight database (`routes_dynamic.json`):